ibm-cloud-docs/dl/faqs.md

 {: faq}

 Typically, IBM installs speeds of 1 GB and lower on 1 GB optics.
 For speeds of 2-10 GB, IBM installs 10 GB optics.
 As a result, an upgrade of 1-5 GB would require new optics to be assigned or inserted.
 It would be a service affecting event.
 If you anticipate that type of growth, it's possible to request 10 GB optical fibers to be installed at the beginning of your {{site.data.keyword.dl_short}} deployment, or to order 2 GB initially so that the 10 GB optics are in place.

-## Is ECMP the best choice for redundant Direct Link connections?
-What alternatives exist?
-{: #is-ecmp-the-way-to-go-for-redundant-direct-link-connections}
-{: faq}

  ECMP (Equal-Cost Multi-Path) is primarily designed for load balancing across multiple links, not for providing redundancy.
 When using ECMP, both connections typically terminate at the same IBM Cloud cross-connect router (XCR), creating a single point of failure.
 Essentially, ECMP can be set up as two sessions on a single XCR.

 It's important to note that you don’t have to use the same XCR for both connections.
 There may be scenarios involving AS Path issues similar to those mentioned in [Route report considerations](/docs/transit-gateway?topic=transit-gateway-helpful-tips#helpful-tips-include-reuse-route-report-considerations).
 Additionally, with two 10 GB direct links using ECMP, if you exceed 10 GB of throughput and one link fails, the remaining 10 GB link could become overloaded.